MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/set-up-recommended-alert-rules.md

 ## View recommended alert rules

-When the alert rule creation is complete, you'll see the alerts page for the Azure Stack HCI cluster.
+When the alert rule creation is complete, you'll see the alerts page for the Azure Local cluster.

 Follow these steps to view recommended alert rules:

-1. Go to your Azure Stack HCI cluster resource page and select your cluster.
+1. Go to your Azure Local cluster resource page and select your cluster.
 From the **Monitoring** section on the left menu, select **Alerts**.

 1. On the **Alerts** page, select **Alert rules** to view the rules you created.